hugo-nicolas/LEModeler/README.md

 discretization along the stabilizer semispan, numsegbw = 10
 ----------------------------------------------------------------------------------
 ```
-In this section is given the number of segments used for discretizing half the span of the foil front wing.
+In this section, the number of segments used for discretizing is half the span of the foil front wing.
-The number of segments must be an integer (i.e. without decimal points).
+The number of segments must be an integer (i.e., without decimal points).
 In any case, the algorithm automatically takes the integer part of the number given.

 ### **Cross-sections**
 ```
 ----------------------------------------------------------------------------------
-cross section of the mast = naca0008 cross section of the front wing = h105 cross section of the stabilizer = naca66210 cross section of the front part of the fuselage = fuselage_front_section cross section of the rear part of the fuselage = fuselage_rear_section
+cross-section of the mast = naca0008
+cross-section of the front wing = h105 cross-section of the stabilizer = naca66210
+cross-section of the front part of the fuselage = fuselage_front_section cross-section of the rear part of the fuselage = fuselage_rear_section
 ----------------------------------------------------------------------------------
 ```
-In this section are given the names of the cross-section for each foil part.
+In this section are listed the names of the cross-section for each foil part.
 Therefore, in the current version of the modeling tool, each part can only be composed of one cross-sectional profile.
-In this example, the mast cross-section is a naca 4-digit profile (namely NACA 0008) whilst that of the front wing is a user-defined h105 profile.
+In this example, the mast cross-section is a NACA 4-digit profile (namely NACA 0008) while that of the front wing is a user-defined H105 profile.
-Profiles whose name is indicated here in *foil.dimensions.txt* must be in the "Sections" folder.
+Profiles whose name is indicated here must be in the "Sections" folder.
 Consequently, any profile can be added by the user in the aforementioned folder as a *.dat* file following the format:
 ```
 <name>
 <longitudinal coordinates> <vertical coordinates>
 ```
 LEModeler is able to model either sharp or blunt trailing edges.
-A sharp trailing edge is modeled if the airfoil is closed in its corresponding .dat file.
-On the other hand, a part is modeled with a blunt trailing edge if its cross-section is left opened in the corresponding *.dat* file.
+A sharp trailing edge is modeled if the airfoil is closed in its corresponding *.dat* file.
+On the other hand, a part is modeled with a blunt trailing edge if its cross-section is left open in the corresponding *.dat* file.

 For example, the following airfoil would be modeled with a sharp trailing edge:
 ```